 type

 description Top-level attribute specifying the sensuctl create resource type.
-Entities should always be of type Entity .
+Entities should always be of type Entity.

 required Required for entity definitions in wrapped-json or yaml format for use with sensuctl create.

 type String

 example "type": "Entity"

 api_version

 description Top-level attribute specifying the Sensu API group and version.
-For entities in Sensu backend version 5.10, this attribute should always be core/v2.
+For entities in this version of Sensu, this attribute should always be core/v2.

 required Required for entity definitions in wrapped-json or yaml format for use with sensuctl create.

 type String

 example "api_version": "core/v2"

-metadata description Top-level collection of metadata about the entity, including the name and namespace as well as custom labels and annotations.
+metadata description Top-level collecti on of metadata abo ut the entity v, including the na ame and namespace as well as custom labels a nd annotations .
 The metadata map is always at the top level of the entity definition.
 This means that in wrapped-json and yaml formats, the metadata scope occurs outside the spec scope.
 See the metadata attributes reference for details.